HomeOfTheWizard/demo-maven-sisu-custom-binding/README.md

 # How to use it ?

-This guice module is packaged as a maven extension, so you should put its artifact name in the `.mvn/extension.xml` file of the maven application you want to use it.
+This guice module is packaged as a maven extension,
+so in order to activate the extension you should put its artifact name in the `.mvn/extension.xml` file of the maven application you want to use it.
 example:
 ```
 <extensions xmlns="http://maven.apache.org/EXTENSIONS/1.0.0"